-Your little one will move quickly towards objects that attract his attention, and they will not always be safe ones.
+Your little one will move quickly towards objects that attract their attention, and they will not always be safe ones.
 Your little one will begin to stand up with the support of a small table or a chair, and, naturally, small stumbles and falls will increase during this period.
 Don’t worry, the distance between your baby and the floor is quite small.

 - Don’t leave objects on tables at your baby’s reach, especially glass decorations.

-- Don’t have loose cables laying around.
+- Don’t have loose cables lying around.